 Once that concept is set in stone through the stanzas and repetition, the idea can be finished with an ending punctuation mark because the details have already been handed over.
 No longer at the end of stanza one does it matter that the “old man” is “trying [t]o make [her] hear.”
 It only matters that the reader understands he is “trying,” thus creating a sensible place to end the sentence.
 Likewise, it does not matter, by the end of stanza two, that the “lady” is “waiting [u]ntil [her] truelove comes.”
 It only matters that she is “waiting,” since the loop of searching and reaching for what does not come is the important detail.

 In this, the two are perfectly matched, though various elements of their lives would prove otherwise.
 This juxtaposition of fitting wonderfully and not fitting at all are a well-presented theme to the poem, and the reader is free to assume this juxtaposition will continue with the two of them “trying” and “waiting.”

 About John Crowe Ransom

 John Crowe Ransom was an American poet who was born in 1888 and lived until 1974, and his works often pair mismatching elements—such as with ‘Piazza Piece.’
 This tactic, particularly in connection to the timeframe in which he was writing, has made him a controversial part of the literary world, but his writing has still gained praise over the years.
+Other poetry of his, such as ‘Bells for John Whiteside’s Daughter,’ concentrates on exploring the life and death of a young girl.
 For instance, he won the National Book Award.
 In addition to his writing, he was also a known critic and educator.